Want to learn more about food from Spain? Get our guidebook, Eat Guides: Barcelona. $4.99

 3. La Pilareta

-4. Baldo - Located on a shopping pedestrian area just south of the Plaza de Ayuntamiento, this cervecería is a perfect stop during Fallas, and a choice place for sitting outside and people-watching in the evenings at any time of the year.
+Located on a shopping pedestrian area just south of the Plaza de Ayuntamiento, this cervecería is a perfect stop during Fallas, and a choice place for sitting outside and people-watching in the evenings at any time of the year.
 Everything on their menu is excellent.
-Their tasty signature sandwich (bocadillo) is, you guessed it, “El Baldo,” which is spicey “blanc i negre,” white and black sausage combo with haba beans.
+Their tasty signature sandwich (bocadillo) is, you guessed it, “El Baldo,” which is a spicy white and black sausage combo with haba beans.
 Trust me, it’s delicious!

 5. El Peix Daurat

-Valencia isn’t famous for its tapas, but like any Spanish city you can discover top of the line tapas.
-Many of the best are in or near the El Carmen neighborhood in the “casco antiguo”.
+Valencia isn’t famous for its tapas, but like any Spanish city there are tapas to be had.
+Many of the best are in or near the El Carmen neighborhood in the casco antiguo.
 I recently discovered El Peix Daurat, which serves creative twists on traditional tapas recipes from all over Spain, all with moderate prices.
-Located around the corner from Las Torres de Quart, it is a supberb place to stop after a visit to Valencia’s Modern Art Museum, el IVAM, or the Jardín Botánico.
+Located around the corner from Las Torres de Quart, it is a superb place to stop after a visit to Valencia’s Modern Art Museum, el IVAM, or the Jardín Botánico.

 So as you can see, Valencia offers many wonderful options for dining out.
 Bon profit.

 Zach Frohlich, originally from Austin, Texas, has been traveling between Spain and the U.S. for over a decade, and settled and is living in Valencia for the last couple of years.
 He is a historian by training and married to a Spaniard.
 He shares cultural insights and background on Spain at: http://nothemingwaysspain.blogspot.com.es/